cclaunch/1627PlotterController/README.md

 This project provides a functional equivalent to that IBM SLT card that can be plugged into the IBM 1130 to add the controller logic so that software can command plotter movements and see its status in the same way as the IBM card.

+A connector can be fashioned to plug into the 1130 card compartment to wire the plotter into the system, in conjunction with an SMS power card.